 - Fill out the MLT application (click HERE).

-- Submit your application and any additional information (such as phlebotomy certification and transcripts with proof of CHEMISTRY and BIOLOGY requirement) to program director's assistant, Mrs. Hammond at firstname.lastname@example.org ON OR BEFORE the deadline.
+- Submit your application and any addition information (such as phlebotomy certification and transcripts with proof of CHEMISTRY and BIOLOGY requirement) to program director's assistant, Mrs. Hammond at firstname.lastname@example.org ON OR BEFORE the deadline.

-- Make sure you receive an application receipt email.
+- Make sure you receive an application receipt email from Mrs. Hammond.

 - Have your official college transcripts from other institutions (if any) sent to the Panola College Registrar.
 Students should have an overall GPA of 2.0 or better to apply.

 HOW STUDENTS ARE SELECTED: